centreon/centreon-documentation/versioned_docs/version-22.10/resources/contribute.md

 * If you have an idea for a new feature please submit it or on the [Ideas](https://thewatch.centreon.com/ideas) section of The Watch.

-* If you want to report a behavior change in a specific aspect of Centreon, or have found a bug, file that issue in the project's code repository.
+* If you have found a bug, file that issue in the project's code repository.
 You may use the contribution guide [here](https://github.com/centreon/.github/blob/master/CONTRIBUTING.md).

 ## Pull request guidelines